Skip to content

 Python (pytest)

-Tests in tests/: init lifecycle, storage, device manager, websocket API.
+Tests in tests/: init lifecycle, config flow, storage, device manager, websocket API, diagnostics, flasher backend, firmware<->const version alignment, environmental defaults, mmWave entity wiring, translation coverage.

 CI (.github/workflows/)

-• tests.yml — Python tests (3 HA versions), frontend lint + vitest + coverage, C++ ctest
+• tests.yml — Python tests (multiple HA versions), frontend lint + vitest + coverage, C++ ctest

-• firmware.yml — C++ tests + ESPHome compilation for all 8 variants (on push to main touching firmware/)
+• firmware.yml — C++ tests + ESPHome compilation for both variants (on push to main touching firmware/)

 • hacs.yml — HACS repository structure validation